sav-che/TL-2/Authors/Cook, Orator Fuller {std. O.F. Cook}.md

-> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/item/103860#page/332/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/page/33265999) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cook, Orator Fuller (1867-1949), American botanist, born in Clyde, New York, graduated at Syracuse University 1890, instructor ib.
 1891, married Alice Cook (née Carter) in 1892, from 1891-1898 agent of the State Colonization Society in Liberia (at Huntington, N.Y.), in 1897 curator of the cryptogams at the National Herbarium at Washington D.C., joined U.S.D.A.
-1898, until his retirement 1927, maintained an office also after 1927. (*O.F.
-Cook*).
+1898, until his retirement 1927, maintained an office also after 1927.
+**Abbreviated name**: *O.F.
+Cook*

 #### Herbarium and types